rinmalavi/rinmalavi.github.io/_posts/2014-06-06-sbt-plugins-in-practice.md

 ---
 title: SBT Plugin development (from a point of view)
 layout: post
-published: false
 ---

-Trying to provide my personal voyage through accepting some of the sbts ways of thinking.
+Providing my personal voyage through accepting some of the SBTs ways of thinking.

-Assuming that you are good with scala, sbt, after that have a good idea why you would've want a plugin.
+Assuming that you are good with scala, sbt, after that have a good idea why would you want a plugin.

 #### So you want to write a plugin?!